segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### What if your SDK doesn't support feature X?

-If you're using a Device-based Connection Mode for a mobile destination, if you want to access a feature from a tool's native SDK, you can include the header file and call the method just as normal.
+If you're using a Device-mode for a mobile destination, if you want to access a feature from a tool's native SDK, you can include the header file and call the method just as normal.

 For example, you might want access to Flurry's location logging or Localytics's attribution parameters.
 To use the destination's SDK, just import the headers and then access the SDK as you would without Segment.
 We'll still handle initialization, event, screen & user tracking, plus all the proxied services and data storage for you.